-Basil Hanna was an Iraqi international soccer star who represented his country in the 1986 World Cup.
-In the latter stages of his career he played in the Canadian National Soccer League.
+Basil Hanna was an Iraqi international star who represented his country in the 1986 World Cup.
+In 1995 he played for the Scarborough Astros in the CNSL.

 Basil Gewargis/Gorgis Hanna was born in Ankawa, Erbil, Iraq in 1961.

 He played his club soccer in Iraq with with Al-Amana, Al-Shabab and Talab.
 He played in three cup finals in Iraq.

 In 1985 the Iraqi national team won the Pan Arab Championship that was held in Morrocco.
 In the final Iraq beat Morrocco 1-0 with Basil scoring the winning goal.

 The Iraq national team qualified for the 1986 World Cup in Mexico by beating Syria in a two game play-off finals.
 In Mexico they were grouped with the home nation Mexico, Belgium and Paraguay.
 Iraq lost all three games by one goal.
 In the third and final group game against Belgium Basil was sent off.
 He first received a yellow card in what was a case of mistaken identity.
 He recieved a second yellow card when he started clapping for the referee for the first yellow card.